open-osp/open-osp/README.md

 ## File Layout

-`volumes` is intially empty, but will contain any local data that will live in your containers.
+`volumes` (gitignored) is intially empty, but will contain any local data that will live in your containers.
 `docker` contains data for building docker images to run services.
 `bin` holds the scripts that comprise the `./openosp` control command.